256hax/solana-arweave-react-mint-nft-example/README.md

-# solana-react-mint-nft-example
+# solana-arweave-react-mint-nft-example
-Mint NFT with React on Solana Chain example.
+Mint NFT with React on Arweave and Solana chain for customizable example.

 ## Run
 ```